1

 「龍賈之戰,岸門之戰,封陵之戰,高商之戰,趙莊之戰,秦之所殺三晉之民數百萬,今其生者皆死秦之孤也。 西河之外,上雒之地,三川晉國之禍,三晉之半,秦禍如此其大也。 而燕、趙之秦者,皆以爭事秦說其主,此臣之所大患也。」

 'The battle of Longjia, the battle of Anmen, the battle of Fengling, the battle of Gaoshang, the battle of Zhaozhuang—Qin has killed several hundred thousand of the San Jin people.
-Now their living are all orphans who died to Qin.
-Outside Xiheng, the lands of Shangluo, the calamity of the Sanchuan Jin states—half of the San Jin—Qin's calamity is so great.
-Yet those in Yan and Zhao who go to Qin all strive to serve Qin and persuade their lords—this is my subject's great worry.'
+Those now living are all orphans of men who died because of Qin.
+Beyond the Western River, in the lands of Shangluo, and amid the calamities suffered by the Sanchuan and Jin states—half of the San Jin—Qin's devastation is so great.
+Yet those in Yan and Zhao who go to Qin all strive to serve Qin and persuade their lords.
+This is what your subject worries about most.'

 65